 The Ridgeback is an excellent companion for owners who have the necessary time to devote to training, exercise and socialization.

-Rhodesian Ridgeback Care
+Rhodesian Ridgeback care

 They require vigorous walks and regular playtime.
 Along with the chance to run at least twice a week in a fenced area.
 Otherwise, they become bored and destructive.

 This breed makes a good hiking or running partner and excels in various dog sports such as agility, lure coursing, obedience and tracking.